connorimes/osp3/README.md

 osp3-dump | osp3-poll
 ````

-Or, more usefully, if you have UDP logging over wifi configured:
+Or, more usefully, if you have WiFi UDP logging configured:

 ```sh
 netcat -u -l -p 6000 | osp3-poll
 ```

+> HINT: WiFi logging is likely to be both higher latency and less reliable than a wired serial connection.
+> If you find that reads are timing out but you can tolerate the latency impact, consider increasing the `osp3-poll` read timeout or set it to 0 to use blocking reads.

 ## C API